Medical-Imaging-Computing-Organisation/Medical-Imaging-Repository/README.md

 [[Scatterer Index, Absorber Index, Ballpark solid angle uncertainty between pair], [Scatterer Index, Absorber Index, Ballpark solid angle uncertainty between pair] ...]

 Output from Coincidence Detection:
-- Array one describes every event identified as a true coincidence, giving the energy deposited in the Compton scatter (E1) and the energy deposited in the PE absorption (E2) along with the index of the detector in which the scatter and absorbtion were detected.
-We expect many events (~1000).
+- Array one describes every event identified as a true coincidence, giving the energy deposited in the Compton scatter (E1) and the energy deposited in the PE absorption (E2) with uncertainties (delta E1, delta E2) along with the index of the detector in which the scatter and absorbtion were detected.
-[[E1, E2, scatterer index, absorber index], [E1, E2, scatterer index, absorber index], ...]
+[[E1, E2, delta E1, delta E2, scatterer index, absorber index], [E1, E2, delta E1, delta E2, scatterer index, absorber index], ...]
 - Array two is passed through from CSV Extraction and gives the position of each detector using the same format as above:
 [[detector index, x, y, z, delta x, delta y, delta z, Sc/Ab], [detector index, x, y, z, delta x, delta y, delta z, Sc/Ab], ...]